 Cons: There is no zoom function on the ViewSonic M1.
 While it has a short throw and the 60-inch projection will be quite clear, you cannot readjust the lens for a clearer, larger picture.
 You must reposition the entire device.

 Bottom Line: The ViewSonic M1 Portable Projector is a great option for those looking for a lightweight, all-in-one option they can use anywhere.
 The built-in stand, 6 hours of battery life, and storage are great features that a lot of other units don’t have.

-Pros: The Vamvo S1 has an extremely quiet operation; it produces little to no distracting fan noises while being used.
+Pros: Cost-quality ratio.
 Additionally, many users have found the image quality to be rather impressive for such a small device.

-Cons: The internal speakers, however, leave a lot to be desired for the Vamvo S1.
-In addition to this, you can only plug in one auxiliary device at a time.
+Cons: The internal speakers, however, leave a lot to be desired for the Vamvo.

 Bottom Line: For those who like to take their projector everywhere, from the living room to travel events, the Vamvo Mini Projector is a great choice.